KCDC-2023-Spring-Workshop/docs/03_Web.md

 ### Model

 - Run
-  - build out as a normal class first
+  - Create `Run.java` as a class
-  - then convert to a record
+  - Convert to a record
 - Location (Enum)

 ```java